mgwalker/mudz.me/sweets/Apple Crisp.md

 ### Topping

 * 1 1/2 cups flour
-* 3/4 cup granulated sugar
+* 3/4 cup sugar
-* 3/4 cup light brown sugar, packed
+* 3/4 cup brown sugar
 * 1/2 teaspoon kosher salt
-* 1 cup oatmeal
+* 1 cup rolled oats
-* 1 cup cold unsalted butter, diced
+* 1 cup butter, diced

 ## Directions

-Preheat the oven to 350°F. Butter a 9 by 14 by 2-inch oval baking dish.
+Heat the oven to 350°F. Butter a 9-inch by 13-inch baking dish.

-Peel, core, and cut the apples into large wedges.
-Combine the apples with the zests, juices, sugar, and spices.
-Pour into the dish.
+Peel, core, and chop the apples into large wedges.
+Combine the apples with the orange juice, lemon juice, sugar, cinnamon, and nutmeg.
+Pour into the prepared baking dish.

-To make the topping, combine the flour, sugars, salt, oatmeal, and cold butter in the bowl of an electric mixer fitted with the paddle attachment.
+To make the topping, combine the flour, sugar, brown sugar, salt, oats, and butter in the bowl of an electric mixer fitted with the paddle attachment.
 Mix on low speed until the mixture is crumbly and the butter is the size of peas.
 Scatter evenly over the apples.

-Place the crisp on a sheet pan and bake for 1 hour until the top is brown and the apples are bubbly.
+Place the baking dish on a sheet pan and bake until the top is brown and the apples are bubbly, about 1 hour.
 Serve warm.